bluwy/vite-svelte-dedupe/README.md

 However, this patch doesn't work in the big picture, because:

 1. In user code, Vite transforms the Svelte import path to, e.g. `/node_modules/.pnpm/svelte@3.38.2/node_modules/svelte/index.mjs?v=abc123`
-2. In prebundled code, the import path is, e.g. `/node_modules/.pnpm/svelte@3.38.2/node_modules/svelte/index.mjs`
+2. In pre-bundled code, the import path is, e.g. `/node_modules/.pnpm/svelte@3.38.2/node_modules/svelte/index.mjs`

 The query string returns two different Svelte instance for each requested script.
 This may explain why Vite intentionally affect the external algorithm.